ericsson-c/OOP-final-project/README.md

 # Overview

-We have made a console-operated social media platform for our project.
+For out project, we created a console-operated social media platform.
 This system is similar to any text-based social media platform like Reddit, Twitter, Facebook, etc. and as such, will be built around two core objects: Users and Posts.
 The Admin and Moderator classes extend the User class and grant additional permissions and functionalities.

 ### Actors and Objects